Fish Tagging

 • SAFTAG logbook

-• Plastic-dipped dart tags x10
+• Plastic-tipped dart tags x10

 • Applicator